 Only a licensed veterinarian can prescribe medication.
 In some cases, we may recommend visiting your veterinarian to rule out any health issues or to inquire about medication that can be used in conjunction with behavioral treatment.
-If your animal is already on medication, we are happy to work with your veterinarian to form a treatment plan.
+If your animal is already on medication, we are happy to work with your veterinarian if needed.

 9. How much does it cost?

-10. How do you bill me, and can I cancel services?
+10. How do you bill me, and can I cancel an appointment?

 You can pay your bill in person (via cash, check, or card) or online; whatever is easier for you!
 We send invoices through email or can provide them to you at appointments.
-If you have on-going services (such as continual training or services that last longer than a month), you can choose your payment schedule and we will bill you accordingly.
+If you have on-going services such as continual training or services that last longer than a month, you can choose your payment schedule (for example, paying for four training sessions at a time) and we will bill you accordingly.

 11. I sent an appointment request for my pet but I haven’t heard back.
 What should I do?

 We try to respond to all requests within 1-3 business days of receiving them.
 If you have not heard from us within that timeframe, we apologize!
 It’s possible that your inquiry was “eaten” by our inbox.
 Please reach out to one of our behaviorists directly or fill out a contact form to let us know.
 Include your full name, email, and/or phone number so we can attempt to find your original inquiry and can get in touch with you.

 12. I emailed you a question about my pet’s weird behavior/why my pet does XYZ/general questions about animal behavior, but I haven’t heard back.
 How come?

 All of our clients are free to email, call, or text their behaviorist as needed for any reason; if you are a client and can’t get ahold of your behaviorist, please reach out to one of the other behaviorists (include your name, pet’s name, your email/phone, and your behaviorist’s name) to inquire.